mvbasov/OMN/app/src/main/assets/md/default/Help_legacy.md

 ##### Author:

-Same as previout but can't contain ','
+Same as previous but can't contain ','
 This metadata will write to html page `<meta>` tag

 ##### Summary: